White houses with tile roofs, Cusco, Peru

 Delicious treats at the ChocoMuseo in Cusco, Peru.

-5. Treat yourself to a massage
+5. Treat Yourself to a Massage

 6. Visit the Sacred Valley

-Just a stone’s throw away from the city where the Urubamba River starts are the charming villages of the Sacred Valley.
-From the city, you can hop in a combi (collective taxi) that will take you to any of the towns for a ridiculously cheap price.
 The first town is Pisac, a bustling market town that gets busy on Sundays, Tuesdays, and Thursdays.
-Make sure to climb the Pisac ruins which offer stunning views of the valley, sip a tea at one of the many bohemian cafes in town, and pick up a couple more Peru sweaters from the market!
+Make sure to climb the Pisac ruins which offer stunning views of the valley, sip a tea at one of the many artsy cafés in town, and pick up a couple more Peru sweaters from the market!

 Pisac Market, Peru